-If you fail to meet the necessary total for a Fly action, or if the engine becomes damaged by the pressure from the Fly action, the skill fails and the ship drifts off course.
+If you fail to meet the necessary total for a Fly or Sail action, or if the engine becomes damaged by the pressure from these actions, the skill fails and the ship drifts off course.
 Remove all the Navigation tiles and then have the player to your right draw a random Navigation tile.
-That player must then lay down the new Navigation tile and create a new flight path, any way they choose as long as the new path is a legal flight path.
-Your ship must then follow that flight path.